fxp-jim/HorizonDocs/Horizon User Guide/C. All Parties/Create a New Employee Record.md

 1. **Access Employee Section**:

-    - Start by going to the main menu and selecting **All Parties**, then choose **Employee**.
+    - Go to **All Parties** in the main menu, then select **Employee**.
 2. **Open New Record Form**:

-    - Once you're in the Employees section, look for the **New Record** tab and click on it.
+    - Navigate to the Employees section and click **New Record**.
 3. **Select Employee Type**:

     - In the form that pops up, click on the **Type** box and choose either **person** or **organization** depending on the type of employee you're adding.
 4. **Enter Employee Information**:

-    - Fill in the necessary personal information such as name, email addresses, phone numbers, URLs, and addresses.
+    - Provide name, email, phone, URLs, and address details.

-    ⚠️ Note: Remember to include a two-digit country code in the mailing and/or billing address.
+    ⚠️ Include a two-digit country code in addresses.

 5. **Choose Primary Contact Method**:

-    - Tick the box under **Primary** next to at least one contact method.
-This indicates the preferred way to contact the employee.
+    - Select a preferred contact method by checking the **Primary** box.

-    ⚠️ Note: You won't be able to save the information until you've chosen a primary contact method.
+    ⚠️ Must select a primary contact method to save.
 6. **Save the Record**:

-    - After entering all the employee's personal information and selecting a primary contact method, click **Save** located at the bottom right corner of the form.
+    - Click **Save** at the bottom right corner of the form after entering all details.

 That's it!
-You've successfully created a new employee record.
-If you have any questions, feel free to reach out to our support team.
+You've created a new employee record.
+Contact our support team for any questions.